 ECHARLE UN OJO

-(KEEP YOUR EYE ON)
+(KEEPING AN EYE ON)

 The ongoing crisis in Venezuela is not getting nearly as much attention as it deserves.
 One of the world's largest oil producers is home to a humanitarian crisis that could spill beyond its borders rapidly